dudleycarr/nsqjs/README.md

 These methods are available on a Reader object:
 * `connect()` <br/>
-  Connect to the nsqds specified or connect to a random nsqd discovered via lookupd.
+  Connect to the nsqds specified or connect to a nsqds discovered via lookupd.
 * `close()` <br/>
   Disconnect from all nsqds.
 Does not wait for in-flight messages to complete.